johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

     ) as Observable<any>;
 ```

 It should be clear how we're using an instance of `FayeContext` here.
 We instantiate it with the relevant context, and then pass the instance to our user-land handler method.
-The code above takes care of context for **request/response** type handlers.
-We also need to handle this appropriately for events.
+The code above takes care of context for *request/response* type handlers.
+We also need to handle this appropriately for *events*.
 We saw where that happened in the last section, in the `bindHandlers()` method.
 Here's the relevant snippet:

 ```typescript
     if (handler.isEventHandler) {